-Overview of the Microsoft .NET Platform
+Overview of .NET

 - What is a .NET Application?

 - The Common Language Runtime and .NET Class Libraries

-.NET Skeleton Application
+The .NET Application

-When you create a program in .NET it needs to follow a couple of rules.
+When building applications in .NET, it needs to follow a couple of rules.
 We'll look at the structure of an application

-- The Visual Studio solution and project
+- The Visual Studio Solution and Project

-- What are namespaces and libraries
+- What are Namespaces and Assemblies

 Classes and Objects

-- What is a class?
+- What is a Class?

 - Fields, Methods and Properties